 Developing globally minded, ethical leaders who appreciate varied perspectives is at the core of a Saint Mary’s University of Minnesota education.

-Join us to learn more about our doctorate in leadership.
-A program open to all career areas.
-Understand what makes up a doctorate and hear about your next steps.
+Learn more about our doctorate in leadership — a program open to all career areas.
+Join our webinar to understand what makes up a doctorate and hear about your next steps.

 Current students and faculty discuss the value of the Ed.D. in Leadership program and the convenience of blended course delivery.

 Graduates of this program are expected to be able to: